 Do you already have a professionally maintained and secured network infrastructure and only need your IoT devices at your network location?
 Then a solution via your existing WiFi is a good choice.

 However, if you rely on mobile connectivity, value an encrypted connection out of the box, or simply want a flexible solution without a lot of maintenance or backup, then a cellular connection is the better solution for you.
 At Digital Republic, we've made it our mission to meet these exact needs.
-Our tariff system allows you to provide all your devices with the connectivity they need without paying too much for unnecessary bandwidth.
+Our rate system allows you to provide all your devices with the connectivity they need without paying too much for unnecessary bandwidth.
 Your devices are online immediately and over an encrypted connection.
 We also have no usage limits or fixed contracts.
 All our tariffs can be adjusted and cancelled on a monthly basis.
 This makes connectivity via cellular a straightforward all-rounder for IoT solutions and a better choice for anyone who wants to set up a mobile, future-proof and flexible IoT setup.